fixm-ccb/fixm-user-manual-4.3.0-testing/docs/ats-message-to-fixm-mapping/translating-ffice-fixm-messages-to-ats-messages.md

 #### TrueAirspeed

-In ATS messaging speed is either true air speed or Mach number.
+In ATS messaging, speed is either true air speed or Mach number.
 This is captured by class `TrueAirspeed` in package `Base.Measures`.
-It consists of the unit of measurement (class `UomAirspeed`) and a (floating point) value.
+It consists of the unit of measurement (class `UomAirspeed`) and a (decimal) value.
 Table 4 provides a mapping between the speed in ATS messages and the speed in FIXM.

 Table 4: Speed Mapping